Denver44/28.Docker-Node_and_Express/README.md

 docker ps -a (started or Stop all container will get listed)
 ```

-### This cmd will give us a intertaice bash for our container
+### This cmd will give us a interactive bash for our container

 ```
 docker exec -it node-app bash